mazwat/mazwat.github.io/optimisation-lm.md

 }
 ```
 If we switch the for loop with the if statement we achieve much more efficient code.
-## Object Pooling
+### Object Pooling
 Object pooling is a technique where, instead of creating and destroying instances of an object, objects are temporarily deactivated and then recycled and reactivated as needed.
 Although well known as a technique for managing memory usage, object pooling can also be useful as a technique for reducing excessive CPU usage.

  ![Object Pooling](images/many-objects.gif)
 *Fig. 3 - Keep many objects in the pool and respawn*

+The **object pool p
-The object pool pattern is a software creational design pattern that uses a set of initialised objects kept ready to use – a "pool" – rather than allocating and destroying them on demand.
+attern** is a software creational design pattern that uses a set of initialised objects kept ready to use – a "*pool*" – rather than allocating and destroying them on demand.
 In this example you can imitate the effect of infinite objects by moving object that are out of the camera a view into the pool and simply re spawning them in a new location to fall back into the scene

+### Culling
+Unity contains code that checks whether objects are within the frustum of a camera.
+If they are not within the frustum of a camera, code related to rendering these objects does not run.
+The term for this is frustum culling.

+We can take a similar approach to the code in our scripts.

+In the following simplified example code, we have an example of a patrolling enemy.
+Every time Update() is called, the script controlling this enemy calls two example functions: one related to moving the enemy, one related to its visual state.

+CLICK In the following code, we now check whether the enemy's renderer is within the frustum of any camera.
+The code related to the enemy's visual state runs only if the enemy is visible.

 ## Video Lecture

 <iframe width="100%" height="370" src="https://web.microsoftstream.com/embed/video/f40015bb-d506-4ffc-9a7a-8e90069ffdae?autoplay=false&showinfo=true" allowfullscreen style="border:none;"></iframe>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDU3NTM4ODMxLDM2NjM2MjgwNywxNTU2NT
+eyJoaXN0b3J5IjpbODg2NDMyMzU1LDM2NjM2MjgwNywxNTU2NT
 UwMzI0LDIyNTMzMjc5OCwtMTg0NjU4NjkxNSwxNTExMzYxMjgz
 LDEwODEwODU5MjFdfQ==
 -->